twtrubiks/docker-django-nginx-uwsgi-postgres-tutorial/README.en.md

 }
 ```

-Let's first look at the upstream portion.
+Let's first look at the upstream part.

 It uses Unix sockets which is better than using TCP port sockets because there is less overhead.

 Next is `include     /etc/nginx/uwsgi_params`, usually the uwsgi_params can be found in the Nginx directory `/etc/nginx`.

-If you really can't find it, you can copy one from [uwsgi_params](https://github.com/twtrubiks/docker-django-nginx-uswgi-postgres-tutorial/blob/master/api/uwsgi_params) (I copied out the file for everyone.
-If you follow my steps, you will probably have it)
+If you really can't find it, you can copy one from [uwsgi_params](https://github.com/twtrubiks/docker-django-nginx-uswgi-postgres-tutorial/blob/master/api/uwsgi_params) (I copied out the file for everyone but if you follow my steps, you will probably have it)

-Next, let's talk about uwsgi_pass or proxy_pass, which is what you have seen.
+Next, let's talk about uwsgi_pass or what you have seen is proxy_pass.

-Nginx, following uwsgi's protocol, will convert the request received.
+Nginx will convert the request received to uwsgi's protocol.
 Then, it will pass the request to Django to handle it.

-Then why can't we just use a proxy ( default to http protocol ) but we have to use uwsgi :confused:
+Then why can't we just use a proxy ( default to http protocol ) but we have to use uwsgi :confused:?

-The main reason is because efficiency is take into consideration.
+The main reason is because efficiency is taken into consideration.

-Since we have talked about it so much, I'll briefly explain what is a **Proxy server**.
+Since we have already talked about it so much, I'll briefly explain what is a **Proxy server**.

 When a client from an external network sends a request, the proxy server will forward it to an internal server to handle it.
 Once it's done, the response goes back through the proxy server to the client in the external network.

-What's the benefit in this :confused: the benefit is that it protects the internal server, preventing the client from directly attacking the internal server.
+What's the benefit in this :confused:?
+The benefit is that it protects the internal server, preventing clients from directly attacking the internal server.

 Another benefit is the caching mechanism.
 If the client accesses similar resources, the resources can be retrieved directly from cache.